dkhenry/MineStat/README.md

 Idealy every five minutes we would roll up the entire persistance table into nice objects and insert them as documents into the data store

 Add Option to log events ( then count the events , LogIn , LogOff , ... )

+Add JMX Support ( In Progress )